railsadminteam/rails_admin/README.md

 # RailsAdmin

-RailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.

 [![Build Status](https://secure.travis-ci.org/sferik/rails_admin.png)](http://travis-ci.org/sferik/rails_admin)

 [![Click here to lend your support to: RailsAdmin and make a donation at www.pledgie.com !](https://www.pledgie.com/campaigns/15917.png?skin_name=chrome)](http://www.pledgie.com/campaigns/15917)

+RailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.

-RailsAdmin started as a port of [MerbAdmin](https://github.com/sferik/merb-admin) to Rails 3 and was implemented as a [Ruby Summer of Code project](http://www.rubysoc.org/projects) by [Bogdan Gaza](https://github.com/hurrycane) with mentors [Erik Michaels-Ober](https://github.com/sferik), [Yehuda Katz](https://github.com/wycats),
+It started as a port of [MerbAdmin](https://github.com/sferik/merb-admin) to Rails 3 and was implemented as a [Ruby Summer of Code project](http://www.rubysoc.org/projects) by [Bogdan Gaza](https://github.com/hurrycane) with mentors [Erik Michaels-Ober](https://github.com/sferik), [Yehuda Katz](https://github.com/wycats),